bleumi/bleumi-pay-magento2/README.md

 ## Supported Stablecoins

-One Integration for major Blockchain Networks — Algorand, Ethereum, rsk, xDAI
+One Integration for major Blockchain Networks — Algorand, Ethereum, rsk, xDai

 Tap into 7Bn+ fiat money circulating in stablecoins — Bleumi Pay supports any stablecoin on supported blockchain networks.